Chart Color Schemes

 Spearwood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Spearwood's population was around 12,649 as of August 2025.
-This reflected an increase of 1,381 people since the 2021 Census, which reported a population of 11,268 people.
-The change was inferred from the estimated resident population of 12,592 in June 2024 and an additional 219 validated new addresses since the Census date.
-This resulted in a population density ratio of 1,940 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Spearwood's growth of 12.3% since the 2021 census exceeded the national average of 8.6%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 56.7% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Spearwood's population is around 12,654 as of November 2025.
+This reflects an increase of 1,386 people since the 2021 Census, which reported a population of 11,268 people.
+The change is inferred from the estimated resident population of 12,592 in June 2024 and an additional 221 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,940 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Spearwood's growth rate of 12.3% since the 2021 census exceeded the national average of 8.9%, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 56.7% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Future population trends project an above median growth for Australian statistical areas, with Spearwood expected to grow by 2,653 persons to 2041, recording a gain of 20.5% over the 17 years.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+Future population trends project an above median growth for the area, with an expected increase of 2,653 persons to 2041 based on the latest population numbers, recording a gain of 20.5% over the 17 years.

 Frequently Asked Questions - Population